python-social-auth/social-docs/docs/pipeline.rst

 The part of writing the function is quite simple.
 However please be careful when placing your function in the pipeline definition, because order does matter in this case!
 Ordering of functions in ``SOCIAL_AUTH_PIPELINE`` will determine the value of arguments that each function will receive.
-For example, adding your function after ``social.pipeline.user.create_user`` ensures that your function will get the user instance (created or already existent) instead of a ``None`` value.
+For example, adding your function after ``social_core.pipeline.user.create_user`` ensures that your function will get the user instance (created or already existent) instead of a ``None`` value.